Dungeon Crawl Stone Soup

 Dungeon Crawl Stone Soup (DCSS) is a free and open source roguelike computer game and the community-developed successor to the 1997 roguelike game Linley's Dungeon Crawl, originally programmed by Linley Henzell.
 It has been identified as one of the "major roguelikes" by John Harris.

 Dungeon Crawl Stone Soup was first among roguelikes in ASCII Dreams' Roguelike of the Year in 2008, in a poll of 371 roguelike players.
 It later polled second in 2009 (behind DoomRL) and 2010 (behind ToME 4), and third in 2011 (behind ToME 4 and Dungeons of Dredmor).
 The game is released under the GNU GPL-2.0-or-later.
-The latest release is version 0.32 (0.32), released on Aug 30, 2024.
 "Stone Soup" refers to the European folk story in which hungry strangers convince the people of a town to each share a small amount of their food in order to make a meal that everyone enjoys.

 Gameplay

 Dungeon Crawl Stone Soup is a roguelike game where the player creates a character and guides it through a dungeon, mostly consisting of persistent levels, full of monsters and items, with the goal of retrieving the "Orb of Zot" (a MacGuffin) located there, and escaping alive.
 To enter the Realm of Zot where the Orb is located, the player must first obtain at least three "runes of Zot" of the 15 available; these are located at the ends of diverse dungeon branches such as the Spider Nest, Tomb, and Slime Pits.

+There are also shorter, coffee-break-style modes called "sprints", accessible through the online servers.
+The majority of the terrain and certain enemies and artifacts have predetermined generation, whereas many fodder enemies and shop inventories remain randomly-generated.
+These gamemodes feature new ways to play the game that don’t fit in with the main gamemode such as starting with an amulet that can turn the player invisible on demand or fighting meat giants in a meat pit with an axe that deals infinite damage.

-The game has an explicit design philosophy intended to provide interesting strategic and tactical choices within a balanced game; to offer replayability based on random dungeon generation; to make the game accessible and enjoyable without deep knowledge of its internal mechanics; and to present a friendly user interface that can optionally automate several tasks like exploration and searching for previously seen items.
+The game has an explicit design philosophy intended to provide interesting strategic and tactical choices within a balanced game: to offer replayability based on random dungeon generation; to make the game accessible and enjoyable without deep knowledge of its internal mechanics; and to present a friendly user interface that can optionally automate several tasks like exploration and searching for previously seen items.
 Conversely, the developer team seeks to avoid providing incentives for repeating boring actions without consideration, or providing illusory gameplay choices where one alternative is always superior.

 Most levels are randomly generated to maximize variety, while the levels containing the objective items are randomly chosen between several manually-designed layouts, which usually contain random elements, and which are authored in a Crawl-specific language incorporating Lua scripting.
-Randomly generated levels may contain randomly chosen manually designed fragments called "vaults", as well as portals to special manually designed mini-levels called "portal vaults" such as volcanoes and wizard's laboratories.
+Randomly generated levels may contain randomly-chosen, manually-designed fragments called "vaults", as well as portals to special manually-designed minilevels called "portal vaults" such as volcanoes and wizards' laboratories.